newrelic/infra-integrations/README.md

 **DEPRECATION NOTICE AND UPGRADE INSTRUCTIONS**

-This package was born at a time when the New Relic Infrastructure team was just starting, it was a reduced number of developers, who took an immense challenge and deliver amazing results.
-The decision to use a monorepo for all our itegrations, was something that made sense at the time; as things inevitably change, now the circumstances are very different, and we have taken a different approach by having individual repose and packages per integration, this allows us more control, faster delivery, it's easier to maintain and causes less errors.
+This package was created at a time when New Relic Infrastructure was just starting with a reduced number of developers.
+The decision to use a single package for installing all our integrations, and a mono-repository to host the code, was something that made sense at the time; however, now the circumstances are very different, we have significally increased the number of integrations and the people working on them, which made us switch to an approach based on individual repositories and packages per integration, this allows us more control, faster delivery, it's easier to maintain and causes less errors.

 Since version `1.7.0` this package started using the individual integration package under the hood.
-We have reached a point where we think this monorepo has outlived its usefulness.
-We want to encourage the remaining users of it to move on to the individual packages; that's why, we have decided to stop updating it and no new versions of it will be released.
+We reached a point where we think this monorepository has outlived its usefulness.
+We want to encourage users to move on to the individual packages, that's why we decided to stop updating it, and no new versions of it will be released in the future.

 This package will be frozen on the following integrations versions: